Wet and dry internal friction can be measured with the Jarzynski equality: Dry internal friction

 Ritort et al.~\cite{Ritort2002} have established from computer simulations of mechanical unfolding that the number of trajectories required to obtain estimates for free energy difference within an error of $\mathcal{O}\left(k_BT\right)$ increases exponentially with the average dissipation associated with the unfolding process.
 They predict that for dissipation less than $4k_BT$, around 100 trajectories would suffice, and for a dissipation of $5k_BT$, about 1000 trajectories would be required.
-These predictions agree well with the average dissipation and ensemble sizes encountered in optical-tweezer-based pulling experiments on RNA~\cite{Liphardt2002} and DNA hairpins~\cite{Gupta2011}.
-In the present work, error in the free-energy difference is maintained to be $\sim \mathcal{O}\left(0.01k_BT\right)$, in order to obtain a sufficiently accurate estimate of the average dissipated work that enables the internal friction coefficient to be extracted reliably.
-By restricting the regime of operation to the boxed region in Fig.~\ref{fig:vel_linear}, with $v^*\leq0.02$ and $\left<W_{\textrm{dis}}\right>\sim k_BT$, it is found that $N=1\times10^{4}$ trajectories are sufficient to ensure convergence in the free energy difference within the desired error-bounds.
-It is possible to operate at higher values of dissipation, outside the boxed regime, provided that the ensemble size is suitably increased.
-A detailed account on the choice of ensemble size is provided in Sec.
-3D of the SI.
+These predictions agree well with the average dissipation and ensemble sizes encountered in optical-tweezer-based pulling experiments.
+For example, Liphardt et al.~\cite{Liphardt2002} stretch RNA hairpins using optical tweezers, and estimate $\left<W_{\text{dis}}\right> = 2\,\text{-}\,3\,k_BT$ with $N=47$.
+Similarly, for pulling experiments on DNA hairpins performed by Gupta et al.~\cite{Gupta2011}, $\left<W_{\text{dis}}\right> = 1.1\pm0.7 k_BT$ for $N=99$, and $\left<W_{\text{dis}}\right> = 4.9\pm0.3 k_BT$ for $N=1293$.

-Netz and coworkers~\cite{Alexander-Katz2009,Schulz20154565} report a non-linear relationship between the dissipated work and the pulling velocity at high values of the latter quantity, and restrict their analyses to the linear regime for the extraction of the internal friction coefficient.
-Along similar lines, the current protocol relies on the linear relationship between dissipated work and pulling velocity in order to meaningfully define the internal friction coefficient.
+For simulations on the single-mode spring dashpot, the statistical error in the free-energy difference is maintained to be $\sim \mathcal{O}\left(0.01k_BT\right)$, in order to obtain a sufficiently accurate estimate of the average dissipated work that enables the internal friction coefficient to be extracted reliably.
+By restricting the regime of operation to the boxed region in Fig.~\ref{fig:vel_linear}, with $v^*\leq0.02$ and $\left<W_{\textrm{dis}}\right>\sim k_BT$, it is found that $N=1\times10^{4}$ trajectories are sufficient to obtain the free energy difference within the desired error limits.
+It is possible to operate at higher values of dissipation, outside the boxed regime, provided that the ensemble size is suitably increased, as shown in the inset of Fig.~\ref{fig:ensemble_size}.